-- In the bowl of a standing mixer fitted with the wire whisk, mix together sugar and butter on low speed until well blended.
+- In the bowl of a stand mixer fitted with the wire whisk, mix together sugar and butter on low speed until well blended.

 - Refrigerate cake.

-- Just before serving, garnish shredded coconut, dripping caramel sauce on the edges of the top cake layer, cinnamon sticks and top with an apple.
+- Just before serving, drizzle some caramel sauce on the edges of the top cake layer, and decorate with a few cinnamon sticks and top with a fresh apple.